kevinfaveri/ego/src/markdown-onepage/work-02-mobiliza.md

 enterpriseUrl: "https://mobiliza.com.br/"
 workPeriod: "2019-Currently"
 ---
-Responsible for developing backend and frontend solutions (mainly in NodeJS and React Web) for the main product: Plataforma Mobiliza, a LMS.
+Responsible for developing backend and frontend solutions (mainly in NodeJS and React Web/Native) for the main product: Plataforma Mobiliza, a LMS.
 Has DevOps assignments (CI, Docker and Kubernates).